wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

     - understand how the data plugins of your dataset determine the data ingest workflow
     - ingest data into wis2box using a script using the MinIO Python client
-    - ingest data into wis2box using the wis2box-ftp service
+    - ingest data into wis2box by accessing MinIO over SFTP

 ## Introduction